M-TTI/oSkins/README.md

 # My Osu Skin repository
+## DISCLAMER
-School project<br>
+This is a School project<br>
-Will update it into a much more practical state after my exams
+Will update it into a much more usable state someday after my exams